Your travel expert

 Targeted birds: Scaled Piculet, Yellow-tufted Woodpecker, Northern Little Woodpecker, Great Potoo, Yellow-throated Flycatcher, Yellow-billed Nunbird

-Today it will be time to reach the deep Llanos.
-From Yopal we have a fairly long drive east to our new accommodation and viewing site far from the base of the Andes.
-Several regular stops will be made along the ochre-coloured dirt road to observe birds.
-As we enter the heart of this savannah ecosystem, our observations will intensify.
-Large waders, birds of prey and many typical neotropical species will be seen through binoculars and lenses; kamichi, tantalus, heron, eddy-flycatcher, and a variety of ibis, including the superb scarlet ibis.
-Arrive at Hato La Aurora to settle in and get to know the area.
-At the end of the afternoon, the landscape offers magnificent light and contrasts for great photos and we can enjoy a pleasant moment of relaxation.
+Today, we will set out for the deep Llanos.
+From Yopal, we have a fairly long drive east to our new accommodation, which is far from the base of the Andes.
+Regular stops will be made along the dirt road to observe birds.
+As we enter the heart of this savannah ecosystem, we’ll see more and more species.
+In the afternoon, we will arrive at Hato La Aurora, where we’ll settle in before a short birding session around the lodge, where the late afternoon sun makes for some great photos.
 Dinner and night in a traditional llanera farmhouse.

 Transport and private specialist guide